erans/fabric-slack-tools/README.md

 ## Slack webhook setup
 Create an incoming webhook on Slack integration configuration.
 There, you will be asked which user to post as and which channel to announce to.
-This means you only need send data to the webhook URL, no need for any other configuration on client side other than the URL itself and the message to announce
+This means you only need send data to the webhook URL, no need for any other configuration on client side other than the URL itself and the message to announce.

+However, if you want to customise the `channel` and `username`, you can still do that by specifying the optional parameters in the `announce_deploy` annotation.

 ## Example fabfile

+- Minimal setup, with `channel` and `username` set on Slack settings:

 ```python
 from fabric.api import *
 from fabric_slack_tools import *